dantleech/blog/content/posts/2026/04-29-day-4/index.md

 ![Camera/IMG_20260429_152015_813.jpg](202604281750-coke.jpg)
 _Coke but no Water_

-I ditched the helmet in the forest.
+I ditched the helmet in the forest[^ditch].
 It was getting hot and my head was getting hot and I'm never riding more than 13mph anyway - I need to buy a hat though.
 Fortunately I'm not in Spain so I'm not going to get busted by the cops.